Set Up A Scholarship Fund Today!

 Our donors believe in the importance of investing in tomorrow’s leaders.

-More than 20 individuals, families or groups have chosen to establish scholarship funds at the Hudson Community Foundation to memorialize a loved one, honor an alma mater, or for a specific purpose.
+Individuals, families or groups have chosen to establish scholarship funds at the Hudson Community Foundation to memorialize a loved one, honor an alma mater, or for a specific purpose.
 These gifts provide financial assistance for students attending private elementary/high schools, accredited colleges, universities or technical schools.

 Creating a scholarship fund with the Hudson Community Foundation (HCF) offers students critical help.
 Your scholarship fund can reflect your family name and values.
 You decide the criteria for the scholarship.
 Set up is quick and easy.
 HCF scholarship funds have the ability to accept a wide array of asset types and you can take immediate and maximum tax deductions.